 PART 3A: DIRECT COSTS FOR SERVICES OTHER THAN CCBHC SERVICES

+Line 50: Enter the subtotal of direct costs for services provided for 988 response system programs, funded through the state or a federal grant program and not including costs for services funded through CCBHC CC PPS rates.

-Line 50: Enter the subtotal of direct costs for non-CCBHC services covered by Medicaid, excluding overhead and specify in the Comments tab.
+Line 51: Enter the subtotal of direct costs for non-CCBHC services covered (allowable) by Medicaid, excluding overhead and specify in the Comments tab.

 PART 3B: NON-REIMBURSABLE COSTS

-Line 51: Enter the subtotal of direct costs for non-CCBHC services not reimbursable by Medicaid, and specify in the Comments tab.
+Line 52: Enter the subtotal of direct costs for non-CCBHC services not reimbursable (unallowable) by Medicaid, and specify in the Comments tab.

-Line 52: “Subtotal costs for non-CCBHC services,” which is calculated by adding the amounts on lines 50 and 51 above, is automatically populated on this line.
+Line 53: “Subtotal costs for non-CCBHC services,” which is calculated by adding the amounts on lines 50, 51 and 52 above, is automatically populated on this line.